 Make sure new customers are really new customers.
-Criminals often use wrong names, addresses and stolen creditcards to subscribe to services.
-This gives them instant access to abuseable infrastructure until your billing provider will infrom you about a chargeback.
+Criminals often use wrong names, addresses, and stolen credit cards to subscribe to services.
+This gives them instant access to abusable infrastructure until your billing provider will inform you about a chargeback.
 This only creates costs and headaches.
-Having a few small mechanisms in place to avoid "unreal" customers subscribing will lead to a cleaner network and therefor less blacklistings.
+Having a few small mechanisms in place to avoid “unreal” customers subscribing will lead to a cleaner network and therefore fewer blacklistings.

 6. Use a Platform that Streamlines the Information

 If you don’t have some kind of platform in place that is going to organize the information, your abuse team is going to be working double time or be overwhelmed by the amount of information they have to process.
 Make sure the amount of information is not the issue.
 Automatically parsing all this data, aggregating it into cases, and preparing them for your abuse team to easily process should be your first step.
 This will give you an incredible advantage and helps to speed up the whole process.

 Speeding up the mitigation and remediation process gives your abuse team the chance to work through more in less time, which will make a big difference in blacklistings as well.

 There is a lot you can do to eliminate blacklistings, but it requires a long-term approach including fast and reliable mitigation and remediation so that you aren’t constantly working on the same issues over and over again.